BendyLand/prog-lang/prog-lang/README.md

 ## Design

 The very first idea for this project came to me upon learning that part of the inspiration for Ruby was to build a more object oriented language than Python.
 Because of this, my initial thought was to design a functional spin on Ruby.
-That said, you can already use Ruby in a pretty heavily functional style if you really wanted to.
+That said, you can already use Ruby in a pretty functional style if you really wanted to.

 Instead, I chose to simply attempt to combine my favorite features of other languages, then draw inspiration from what I see being built.
 In technical terms, I call this the "try it, see what happens, wash-rinse-repeat" method.
 I am a big fan of this method.